-Some insurance plans cover egg freezing and IVF, but if yours doesn’t, Thompson flags the hefty price tag attached to these procedures.
+Thompson flags the potentially hefty price tag attached to these procedures.
 “What are some of the financial hacks for reproductive planning?” asks Maiya Carmichael, Refinery29’s Unbothered co-host and social media coordinator.

 Thompson nods to actress Kellee Stewart’s suggestion in OWN’s Eggs Over Easy documentary.
 “Have an egg shower," she says.
 "And say, ‘For my birthday I wanna freeze my eggs.
 Here’s my Cash App, GoFundMe, and Zelle.
 The gift I’m giving myself is preserving my fertility, so when I’m ready to build my family, [my eggs] are ready for me.’”